 - Implementing security patches

-To help bridge the development to production gap, organizations are rapidly adopting a DevOps culture which includes general principles that can also guide many aspects of data science operations.
+To help bridge the development to production gap, organizations are rapidly adopting a DevOps culture that includes general principles that can also guide many aspects of data science operations.

 However, software system maintenance is a necessary but not sufficient for data science.
 There’s a broader (and trickier) set of considerations…